Whether you want to play with seals, explore bommies, swim in the kelp or dive on a reef, on Bruny Island with

 Located on the Southern end of Bruny Island, the Pineapples is a dive site around several large rocks that resemble large pineapples in the water.
 The Pineapples themselves drop almost straight down into the water, creating numerous rock faces and walls to swim around and explore.
 A bed of kelp around the pineapples hides seadragons and cuttlefish, while a rocky bottom around the pineapples create many crevices for all sorts of marine life to hide in.

 With a maximum depth of 26m, the Yellow Bluff dive site consists of a rocky reef drop off.
 The large boulders forming the reef are jumbled around, creating many gutters, caves and swim-throughs to explore.
-When diving. a brightest flashlight-multi led is very helpful.
+When diving. a brightest flashlight-multi led aaa batteries is very helpful.
 Sponge gardens around here are exquisite, with nudibranchs, scorpionfish, gobies, basket stars and spiny pipefish are found all around the reef.
 Butterfly perch, leatherjackets and boarfish are all common species of fish that play around this site.

 Top Slip Point